Eye colds: Are they “pink eye” or something else?

 Most people use the term “pink eye” to refer to all types of conjunctivitis, which is an infection or inflammation of the eye’s conjunctiva.
 The conjunctiva is the clear membrane that covers the white part of your eye and the inside of your eyelid.

-To complicate things a bit more, pink eye really only refers to viral conjunctivitis, not all types of conjunctivitis.
-Pink eye that’s caused by a virus that isn’t a cold or flu virus isn’t an eye cold.
-So, eye colds can be called pink eye, but not all pink eye is an eye cold.
+To complicate things a bit more, pink eye only refers to viral conjunctivitis.
+Plus, pink eye that’s caused by a viral infection that isn’t a cold or flu virus isn’t an eye cold.
+So, just as not all types of conjunctivitis are pink eye, not all pink eye is an eye cold.

 Common symptoms of eye colds